 What does the law say?

-- Regulation 7 of the Workplace (Health, Safety and Welfare) Regulations 1992 requires employers to ensure that temperatures in workplaces should be 'reasonable' although it does not specify a maximum reasonable temperature.
+The Workplace (Health, Safety and Welfare) Regulations 1992 require employers to ensure that temperatures in workplaces should be 'reasonable' although it does not specify a maximum reasonable temperature.

 These legal requirements can be enforced by Health and Safety Executive (HSE) inspectors who may issue legally binding notices to employers obliging them to comply with the requirements.